Nat-Gas Prices Continue Lower on Bulging Inventories

-Nat-gas prices on Tuesday fell on bulging U.S. inventories that are 30.9% above their 5-year seasonal average.
+Nat-gas prices on Wednesday fell on bulging U.S. inventories that are 30.9% above their 5-year seasonal average.
 Nat-gas prices fell even though forecasts turned a bit cooler.
-Atmospheric G2 said a cold front will move across the central and eastern parts of the U.S. during March 17-21.
+Commodity Weather Group said cooler weather is expected to move into the eastern part of the U.S. during March 23-27.

 Nat-gas prices have collapsed this year and plunged to a 3-1/2 year nearest-futures low (H24) in late-February as an unusually mild winter curbed heating consumption for nat-gas and pushed inventories well above average.
 The U.S. Climate Prediction Center said there is a greater than 55% chance the current El Nino weather pattern will remain strong in the Northern Hemisphere through March, keeping temperatures above average and weighing on nat-gas prices.